jbaurick/wordlesolver/README.md

 to solve the problem for almost every possible 5-letter english word.
 Since the game itself is constrained to only 2315 words, I decided to see if I could simply brute force a solution instead of taking a novel approach.

-This effort started for the following reasons.

-1. I was boasting on slack that I could solve Wordle for 2315 words in a few hours (I didn't)
+I started this effort because I was boasting on slack and I was called out for it.
+Per that conversation I had to solve the problem with the following constraints.

+1. It should only take a few hours (it didn't)
-2. That my solution would match some of the more novel approaches in terms of average guesses, 3.4 to be exact (still working on it, but unlikely)
+2. The average guess count should be 3.4 or better, matching a specific novel solution (still working on it, but unlikely)
+3. I would not copy any algorithms found online or use any word scoring systems published by others (I didn't)

 In the end it turned into an fun exercise.
 I was able to write a solver that brute forced a solution for 98% of the words in the answer list in about 6 hours.
 Through some bug fixes and optimizations I was able to get the percentage above 99% with an average number of guesses in the range of 3.55.